Rubroshorea rugosa

-Shorea rugosa, called (along with some other species in the genus Shorea) dark red meranti, is a species of plant in the family Dipterocarpaceae.
-It is native to Borneo and Sumatra.
+Rubroshorea rugosa, called, along with some other dipterocarp species, dark red meranti, is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree native to Borneo and Sumatra.
 It is a Vulnerable species threatened by habitat loss.

+The species was first described as Shorea rugosa by Frédéric Louis Heim in 1891.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. rugosa.